wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 a general problem with the design of environment markers, and not specific to wheel variants.
 It is possible to work around this problem by partially evaluating environment markers at build time, and removing the markers or dependencies specific to variant wheels from the regular wheel.

+PEP 517 and PEP 660 builds must be non-variant wheels by default as they can't determine whether the frontend supports variants.

 By using a separate `*-variants.json` file for shared metadata, it is possible to use variant wheels on an index that does not specifically support variant metadata.
 However, the index must permit distributing wheels that use the extended